Talia Malchin • Senior Brand Designer Designing systems, Brand identities, & Digital Creative.

 Overview

-I was the first hire for the in-house Brand Creative team at Jonathan Adler, a new department directed at unifying and elevating the brand visuals and voice across all customer touchpoints.
+I was the first hire for the in-house Brand Creative team at Jonathan Adler—a new department charged with unifying and elevating brand visuals and voice across all customer touchpoints.

-Joining as the senior designer of a new creative department gave me the rare opportunity to build systems and processes from the ground up while maintaining the high bar of craft the brand is known for.
+Joining as the senior designer of a department that didn't yet exist gave me the rare opportunity to define systems and processes from the ground up—while maintaining the high bar of craft the brand is known for.

 Systems I Built

-• Template systems for promotional marketing campaigns, seasonal print catalogs, and PR collateral.
+• Modular template systems for promotional campaigns, seasonal print catalogs, and PR collateral

 • Brand guidelines documentation for internal and external partners

-• B2B program campaign, which included print and digital catalogs, a landing page, and promotional content.
+• End-to-end B2B program—print and digital catalogs, landing page, and promotional content

-As the team grew, I transitioned from individual contributor to design team lead, working alongside junior designers while continuing to own high-visibility projects.
+As the team grew, I transitioned from individual contributor to design lead—mentoring junior designers while continuing to own high-visibility projects and the underlying systems they worked within.

 Seasonal Promotional Design

-My approach involves building out mini brand identities for each campaign—taking inspiration from eye-catching products in our catalog to create cohesive visual systems that engage customers.
-Typographic consistency became highly important to make way for bold colors, movement, and decorative flourishes (in the spirit of the brand's maximalist nature.)
+My approach defined mini brand identities for each campaign—drawing from product catalog imagery to build cohesive visual systems.
+Typographic consistency became the structural anchor, creating space for bold color, movement, and decorative flourishes within the brand's maximalist language.

 Promotional campaign 1